 - 3.16 To build a data analytic model, the following steps are followed: - Data available from different sources are prepared for data analytics through restoration and cleaning of the data set. - After the preparation stage, the data is stored in the data repository. - Insights are drawn by applying different analytic techniques on the data sets fetched from the data repository and/or data available after data preparation. - The relevant insights are converted into data analytic models.
-The models may comprise of equations, queries, workflows or dashboards19. - Once a model has been prepared, it should be submitted to CDMA for review and approval. - 3.17 Data models could be developed on centralised or de-centralised data sources: - Centralised data sources: If the data of the auditable entity/ sources is centralized, i.e., is available through a central database, a model can be built directly on the restored database.
+The models may comprise of equations, queries, workflows or dashboards. - Once a model has been prepared, it should be submitted to CDMA for review and approval. - 3.17 Data models could be developed on centralised or de-centralised data sources: - Centralised data sources: If the data of the auditable entity/ sources is centralized, i.e., is available through a central database, a model can be built directly on the restored database.
 Alternately, relevant tables/ fields from the audited entity's database can be extracted to develop the model.
-When new data for subsequent periods are available, it may be incorporated by passing this through the restoration and cleaning (data preparation) stages before appending/loading into the model. - Decentralised data sources: If the data of audited entity/ sources is decentralised, (i.e. data from each audited entity sub unit is at different locations which are not connected seamlessly), then the model may be used at a sub unit by replacing the back end data of earlier sub unit with its data into the model.
+When new data for subsequent periods are available, it may be incorporated by passing this through the restoration and cleaning (data preparation) stages before appending/loading into the model. - Decentralised data sources: If the data of audited entity/ sources is decentralised, (i.e. - data from each audited entity sub unit is at different locations which are not connected seamlessly), then the model may be used at a sub unit by replacing the back end data of earlier sub unit with its data into the model. - If data is being received on a real time basis, the model will also get updated on a real-time basis leading to the possibility of continuous auditing. - 3.18 A preliminary model will encompass various insights thrown up by data analytics.
+However, there is a possibility that all factors may not have been considered, or were not available for data analytics, while the model was developed and further insights may be obtained when the model is deployed.
+The data model needs to be updated with these additional insights as well as with more relatable data sets that subsequently become available.

-19 Dashboard can be understood as an interface (usually interactive) which is used to showcase information/data in a more presentable manner.
+&lt;sup>19 Dashboard can be understood as an interface (usually interactive) which is used to showcase information/data in a more presentable manner.
 In data analytics, multiple insights (in the form of graphs/charts) can be brought together in a dashboard for understanding of the viewer.